mikealizade/mars-robots/README.md

 Initially started as a React app for ease even though not returning any UI

 Incrementally build out the functions.
+Committed code incrementally once enough working logic there.